Are you looking for fun things to do in Newquay, Cornwall? This post is for you!

 Ask people to name a town in Cornwall, and many people’s first answer will be: “Newquay”.

-15 Fun Things to do in Newquay
+Best things to do in Newquay

 Take a surf lesson

-Surfing is one of the best things to do in Cornwall and Newquay is one of the best towns to try the sport.
+Surfing is one of the best things to do in Cornwall – Newquay is one of the best towns to try the sport.

 Its wild Atlantic waves are as impressive as those that you would find in California or Australia – although the waters are a bit colder!

 The town is home to plenty of surfing schools that are great for beginners; most surfing lessons take place on Fistral Beach which is a short journey from the town.

 In fact, The Cribbar, the UK’s biggest surf break, is at the north of Fistral Beach.

 Of course, if you’re a pro, you can just take to the waves (surfboard rental is available on Fistral) – but do be careful if you haven’t had experience in big waves before – those